Browse by Topics

 Methods to find LCM:

-- Prime Factorization Method: Find the prime factorization of each number, then take the highest power of all prime factors and multiply them together.
+- Prime Factorization Method: Take the highest power of all prime factors and multiply them together.

 - Listing Multiples Method: List multiples of each number and identify the smallest common multiple.